Special Services

 Do you have questions about your child’s OT services?

-If you have questions about your child’s OT services and/or if your child would benefit from seeing and OT please contact our Occupational Therapist, Stephanie Gresel by email at This email address is being protected from spambots.
+If you have questions about your child’s OT services and/or if your child would benefit from seeing and OT please contact the school LAT for your child’s grade or Amy Zidar, LAT Supervisor email at This email address is being protected from spambots.
 You need JavaScript enabled to view it.

 For more information about Occupational Therapy please visit www.caot.ca